FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/tutorial/pro/pro_builder.md

 # cipher_data_key =

     [agency.rpc]
     # You can deploy multiple IP addresses.
-You must ensure that the tarsnode service is installed on the machine corresponding to each IP address.
+You must ensure that the tarsnode service is installed on the machine corresponding to each IP address
     deploy_ip=["172.25.0.3"]
     # RPC Service Listening IP
     listen_ip="0.0.0.0"